andryou/scriptsafe/readme.md

 # ScriptSafe
-A Chrome extension with over 107,000 users that brings some of NoScript's functionality to Chrome while emphasizing simplicity and intuitiveness (no affiliation to NoScript).
+A Chrome extension that brings some of NoScript's functionality to Chrome while emphasizing simplicity and intuitiveness (no affiliation to NoScript).

 Note: due to the nature of this extension, this will break most sites!
 It is designed to learn over time with sites that you allow.